 Washington Post article by Dr. Allen Roberts, AAME D.C.
 State Director, D.C. is about to vote on physician-assisted death.
 Here’s why it’s dangerous

 Representative Brandon Ellington introduced HB0524 cited as the "Missouri Death With Dignity Act in 2017 which is the same as previous bills HB1919 in 2016 and HB307 in 2015.
 There was an attempt to add it to another bill and it failed.

 The 2015 Montana Legislature defeated SB 202, an Oregon-modeled bill that would have allowed euthanasia with immunity.
 It is a homicide in Montana.
-The value Baxter vs. Montana decision provides a potential defense if a doctor is charged with a homicide.
+The vague Baxter vs. Montana decision provides a potential defense if a doctor is charged with a homicide.
 No one has immunity from criminal or civil prosecution in Montana.

-Assembly Bill 2270 was introduced in February 2014, and Senate Bill 382 was introduced in January 2014.
-It was passed out of Assembly Committee and was passed in the Assembly on November 13, 2014.
-On January 12, 2016 the bill died without a vote on the floor of the Senate.
-New Jersey lawmakers introduced physician assisted suicide bill 2451 on February 4, 2016, making a third attempt in six years to legalize physician assisted suicide.
-The bills were reintroduced in August 2016.
+A1504 and the identical bill in the Senate S1072 were introduced in 2018.
+The Assembly bill currently sits in the Asembly Judiciary Committee.
+The Senate bill has been referred to the Senate Health, Human Services and Senior Citizens Committee.
+Historical Reference: New Jersey lawmakers introduced physician assisted suicide bill 2451 on February 4, 2016, making a third attempt in six years to legalize physician assisted suicide.
 The Assembly Appropriations Committee voted 8-2 in support of the Aid in Dying for the Terminally Ill Act, A2451 in October 2016.
 It passed the full Assembly and the Senate Appropriations Committee.
 It must be approved by the full Senate and signed by Republican Gov. Chris Christie to become law.

 Editorial in the Albuquerque Journal by Dr. Gregg Schmedes, AAME New Mexico State Director - Physician-assisted suicide is too risky

 Washington - SB 5433 "Concerning informed decision making for death with dignity decisions" is a simple bill clarifying that persons considering assisted suicide under Washington State's Death with Dignity Act have a right to be told of their options for cure or to extend life.
 Passing the bill will be consistent with how the Act was marketed to the voters, as providing choice for the individual.
 This bill has been reintroduced for 2018.